srimedhotech/django/README.md

     'django.contrib.staticfiles',

     #add here the app name
-      'todo_app.apps.Todo_appConfig',
+      'todo_app.apps.TodoAppConfig',
     ]

     ```
-1. You need to know how to create this string, for this, we need to use the structure appname.apps.name_in_apps.py, so in this case it will be ***todo_app.apps.todo_appConfig*** (app folder name / apps.py without .py and the name in apps.py)
+1. You need to know how to create this string, for this, we need to use the structure appname.apps.name_in_apps.py, so in this case it will be ***todo_app.apps.TodoAppConfig*** (app folder name / apps.py without .py and the name in apps.py)

 ### Create database tables
 1. Whenver we create app, we need to create the database tables for the apps in INSTALLED_APPS.